 I am an associate professor of history and education and senior lecturer at the Department of Education, Uppsala University.
-My research interests focus on international understanding, history education, the digital impact on education, historiography, critical thinking and human rights education.
+My research interests focus on educational challenges in history and civics education, for instance international understanding, the digital impact on education, critical thinking and human rights.
 My previous research, conducted also at Umeå University and Stanford University, has been published in books and journals of history, education, and digital humanities.

 As a teacher in history and social science, I have had the privilege to research the practice and history of history teaching.
 My findings, presented in my thesis, show a richness of practices where teachers and students understand and communicate history in various ways.

 In the research project "History Beyond Borders: The International Textbook Revision 1919-2002", directed by Daniel Lindmark Umeå University, I studied the relationship between international guidelines and Swedish history education 1927-2002, understanding better the complexity of implementation.
 This project was financed by the Swedish Research Council and conducted in collaboration with Georg Eckert Institute for Textbook Research.